ContinuityControl/continuitycontrol.github.io/_drafts/tiny_sweeper.md

 end
 {% endhighlight %}

+...sets up like this:

 ![](/images/module-include.png)

-If you prepend the module, its methods are placed into the call-chain BEFORE the current class.
+But if you prepend the module, its methods are placed into the call-chain *before* the current class:

 ![](/images/module-prepend.png)